rr235/react-redux-express-feeback-app/README.md

 # Feedback App

 This is a tryout app.
-Main focus of this esercise is to
+Main focus of this exercise is to

 * Set up a proper dev environement
 * Create an End to End application